-LOADING MULTIPLE IMAGES
+LOADING MULTIPLE DEBUG IMAGES

-Normally, a debuggable application consists of exactly one file that you debug.
-However, you can also load additional debug files (images).
-This means that the complete program consists of several images.
+Normally, a debuggable application consists of a single file that you debug.
+However, you can also load additional debug files (debug images).
+This means that the complete program consists of several debug images.

 Typically, this is useful if you want to debug your application in combination with a prebuilt ROM image that contains an additional library for some platform-provided features.
 The ROM image and the application are built using separate projects in the IAR Embedded Workbench IDE and generate separate output files.